Complete Guide to Eyelash Extensions Styles

 Colored or Highlighted Extensions

-A colored eyelash extension style can be a lot of fun.
+A rainbow lash extension style can be a lot of fun.
 If you're naturally fair, brown extensions can give you a very natural lash style.
 If you want something more exciting, ask your lash technician what other colors she carries.
 Suppliers produce lashes in all sorts of shades, including blue, purple, and pink.
 You can also mix lash colors, for a highlighted look.

 Custom Eyelash Extensions